 Go on a Halloween cruise

-Back for the eighth year due to popular demand, Halloweenkryssningen (the Halloween Cruise) is Sweden’s biggest floating Halloween party.
-Hop aboard a Tallink & Elixe Cruise ship for a Baltic cruise of ghostly proportions.
+Back for the ninth year due to popular demand, Halloweenkryssningen (the Halloween Cruise) is Sweden’s biggest floating Halloween party.
+Hop aboard a Tallink & Elixe Cruise ship bound for Riga for a Baltic cruise of ghostly proportions.

 Try the Ghost Ship at Gröna Lund

-Creepy festivities are making a return to the Gröna Lund amusement park this year, with a crazy Halloween carnival for kids aged seven and up!
-From Oct 19th–21st, and again from Oct 26th–Nov 4th, the theme park will turn into a spooky graveyard-like affair, with pumpkins, witches and ghosts stalking the grounds.
+Creepy festivities are making a return to the Gröna Lund amusement park this year.
+From Oct 18th–20th, and again from Oct 25th–Nov 3rd, the theme park will turn into a spooky graveyard-like affair, with pumpkins, witches and ghosts stalking the grounds.

-Play it safe with the kids’ corner, home to hay bales and ghost cars, or graduate to the Big Kid section to come face to face with a zombie or the magnificent new Ghost Ship attraction.
-Do you dare to clamber aboard?
+Play it safe with the kids’ corner, home to hay bales and ghost cars, or graduate to the Big Kid section to come face to face with a spooky sect in the park’s latest scream attraction.
+Do you dare to enter?

 Join a ghoulish ghost walk